QUESTIONS ABOUT BEER GROWLERS

 What is a Growler?

 A growler is a reusable to-go container to transport your favorite Copp craft beer straight from the tap of our brewery tasting room in Crystal River Florida to your home, party, hotel or holiday get together.
-Florida currently only allows 32-ounce beer containers, affectionately known as "grenades", or 128-oz. ones to be refilled but pressure is on the state to allow its breweries to fill industry standard 64-ounce growlers.
+Florida previously only allowed 32-ounce beer containers, affectionately known as "grenades", or 128-oz. ones to be refilled but the state finally bowed to pressure and now allows its breweries to fill industry standard 64-ounce growlers.

 Where do I get my growler?

 Right here at Copp Brewery.
-You pay a very modest one time cost for the 32-ounce or 128-ounce container (to cover our cost) and it's yours forever!
+You pay a very modest one time cost for the 32-ounce, 64-ounce or 128-ounce container (to cover our cost) and it's yours forever!

 After that, every time you stop in to refill your growler, you only pay for the contents and you'll get a discount.
 Once you purchase the growler, it's yours, and within two to four fills you've recouped your cost.
 While we do not repurchase growlers, full or empty, they make great gifts or souvenirs.
 Tourists enjoy them as much as our local patrons.
 They can enjoy our fine craft beers in the comfort of their hotel room or while visiting family or friends and, when their stay is over, bring the empty growler home as a momento of good times in Crystal River!